actions-ecosystem/.github/profile/README.md

 ## Getting Started

-To get started with this project, it'd be recommended to go through the [recipes](https://github.com/actions-ecosystem/recipes).
+To get started with this project, it's recommended to go through the [recipes](https://github.com/actions-ecosystem/recipes).

 ## Users